FCBGP/fcbgp-protocol/draft-wang-sidrops-fcbgp-protocol.md

 <!-- TODO: Flags or pCount
 The following several paragraphs discuss these two fields in BGPsec.
 But, we don't need pCount field if it only means for multiple AS in AS_PATH.
 Because the AS_PATH attribute has remained in FC-BGP.
 We should separate Flags into different bits for different usages.
 It needs more discussion for RS.
-The lowest/rightmost one is representative of pCount in RS.
+The second highest/leftmost one is representative of pCount in RS.
 The last sentence is not really.
 It is correct in BGPsec but not in FC-BGP. -->
 Typically, the Flags field is set to 0.

 A route server (RS) is a third-party brokering system that interconnects three or more BGP-speaking routers using eBGP in IXPs {{RFC7947}}.
 Typically, RS performs like a transit AS except that it does not insert its AS number to the AS_PATH attribute.
 The route server also can participate in the FC-BGP process.
 If the RS is an FC-BGP-enabled RS, it may choose to set the Flags-RS bit to 1 when it populates its FC segment.
 However, when the RS chooses to add its AS number to the AS_PATH attribute, the Flags-RS bit SHOULD be set to 0.
 If the RS is a non-FC-BGP RS, it propagates the FC-BGP UPDATE message directly.
 Anyway, the AS number of RS would be used in the FC segment no matter if it appears in the AS_PATH attribute.